MicrosoftDocs/quantum-docs/articles/bulk-add-users-to-a-workspace.md

     :::image type="content" source="media/bulk-invite-users-download-users.png" alt-text="Screen shot showing how to download users into a CSV.":::

-1. After the bulk users export is complete, click on **Download results** to download the CSV file with all the Azure Active Directory users.
+1. After the bulk users export is complete, click on **Download results** to download the CSV file with all your Azure Active Directory users.

 1. After the download is complete, import your group members.
 Go to [Groups - Microsoft Azure](https://portal.azure.com/#blade/Microsoft_AAD_IAM/GroupsManagementMenuBlade/AllGroups).
 Select your group, on the left-side menu, go to **Members**.
 In this blade, select **Bulk operations**, and then **Import members**.